matthewmueller/array/Readme.md

 * you cannot manually set array indexes because the length value will not be updated.
 You will have to use the mutator methods provided like push, pop, etc.
 * `arr instanceof Array` will return `false`.
 So there may be some interoperability issues if you try to blindly pass these arrays through other libraries.

+Keep in mind both these issues are also present when working with jQuery objects as well as Backbone Collections.

 ## Events

 * `add` (item) - emitted when items are added to the array (`push`, `unshift`, `splice`)